hashicorp/terraform-website/content/source/docs/glossary.html.md

 A repository usually has a default branch (whose name, in [Git][], defaults to `master`), which successful changes are eventually merged into.
 Most modern development workflows also include topic branches (where a specific set of changes is explored, iterated on, and verified), and some workflows include long-lived branches other than the default branch.

+## CI/CD

+[ci-cd]: glossary.html#ci-cd

+CI/CD (Continuous Integration/Continuous Delivery) platforms perform pre-defined tasks (like tests or builds) in response to trigger events (like new commits in a project).
+This helps make new releases more automated, predictable, and understandable.
+Infrastructure management, typically handled by operations teams, can also fit into an automated release workflow using infrastructure as code with Terraform.

 ## CLI

 [cli]: glossary.html#cli